Allow EasyLlama Emails for Phishing Simulator in Google Workspace [Recommended]

 -

 Find Google DMI.
 Select Connect.
-See the Client ID and Auth scopes.
+Copy the Client ID.

 -